-Ensure you can simulate it.
+Make sure you can simulate it.

-While ensuring it runs Ok, consider adding scenarios to the simulation data to cover more than one combination regarding its configuration.
+While ensuring it runs OK, consider adding scenarios to the simulation data to cover more than one combination regarding its configuration.

 At this point you may also proceed to implement the look and feel for the other scenario if applicable (most likely the getEditableControl()).